-- 1.2.1 FTRMA, FAIR, FSHG, FSHB, FSHI, FWI and FTRMI (collectively, the "feeding subfunds") may invest in the collective investment schemes described below (each, an "Underlying Fund" and collectively, the "Underlying Funds"): - (i) FTRMA may invest up to 30% or more of its Net Asset Value (as defined in the Deed) into any of the following funds: - (a) Fullerton Lux Funds Global Absolute Alpha - (b) Fullerton Lux Funds Asia Absolute Alpha - (c) Fullerton Lux Funds Asian Bonds - (ii) FAIR may invest up to 30% or more of its Net Asset Value (as defined in the Deed) into any of the following funds: - (a) Fullerton Lux Funds Asia Focus Equities - (b) Fullerton Lux Funds Asia Absolute Alpha - (c) Fullerton Lux Funds Asian Bonds - (d) FSCF - (iii) FSHG and FSHB may invest up to 30% or more of their respective Net Asset Values into any of the following funds: - (a) Fullerton Lux Funds Asia Focus Equities - (b) Fullerton Lux Funds Asia Absolute Alpha - (c) Fullerton Lux Funds Asian Investment Grade Bonds - (d) FSTIR - (e) FSCF - (f) FSHI - (iv) FSHI may invest up to 30% or more of its Net Asset Value into FSCF. - (v) FWI may invest up to 30% or more of its Net Asset Value into Fullerton Lux Funds - Asian Investment Grade Bonds. - (vi) FTRMI may invest up to 30% or more of its Net Asset Value into any of the following funds: - (a) Fullerton Lux Funds Global Absolute Alpha - (b) Fullerton Lux Funds Asian Bonds

-Please note that the sub-paragraphs above describe the Underlying Funds that each of the feeding sub-funds may currently invest up to 30% or more of their respective Net Asset Values.
-For the avoidance of doubt, they do not mean that the feeding sub-funds are precluded from investing into other collective investment schemes or are required to invest into all of the Underlying Funds stated for that feeding sub-fund.
+- 1.2.1 FABF, FTRMA, FAIR, FSHG, FSHB, FSHI, FMWI and FTRMI (collectively, the "feeding sub-funds") may invest in the collective investment schemes described below (each, an "Underlying Fund" and collectively, the "Underlying Funds"): - (i) FABF invests all or substantially all of its assets in Fullerton Lux Funds Asian Bonds. - (ii) FTRMA may invest up to 30% or more of its Net Asset Value (as defined in the Deed) into any of the following funds: - (a) Fullerton Lux Funds Global Absolute Alpha - (b) Fullerton Lux Funds Asia Absolute Alpha - (c) Fullerton Lux Funds Asian Bonds - (iii) FAIR may invest up to 30% or more of its Net Asset Value (as defined in the Deed) into any of the following funds: - (a) Fullerton Lux Funds Asia Focus Equities - (b) Fullerton Lux Funds Asia Absolute Alpha - (c) Fullerton Lux Funds Asian Bonds - (d) FSCF - (iv) FSHG and FSHB may invest up to 30% or more of their respective Net Asset Values into any of the following funds: - (a) Fullerton Lux Funds Asia Focus Equities - (b) Fullerton Lux Funds Asia Absolute Alpha - (c) Fullerton Lux Funds Asian High Yield Bonds (prior to 23 January 2024) - (d) Fullerton Lux Funds Asian Investment Grade Bonds - (e) FSTIR - (f) FSCF - (g) FSHI - (v) FSHI may invest up to 30% or more of its Net Asset Value into FSCF. - (vi) FMWI may invest up to 30% or more of its Net Asset Value into Fullerton Lux Funds Asian Investment Grade Bonds. - (vii) FTRMI may invest up to 30% or more of its Net Asset Value into any of the following funds: - (a) Fullerton Lux Funds Global Absolute Alpha - (b) Fullerton Lux Funds Asian Bonds feeding sub-funds are precluded from investing into other collective investment schemes or are required (save for FABF) to invest into all of the Underlying Funds stated for that feeding sub-fund.
 We may, from time to time, reallocate less than 30% and/or make no investment into any of the relevant Underlying Funds.
 The feeding sub-funds may also invest less than 30% of their respective Net Asset Values into any collective investment scheme not listed above (including any underlying funds that have been (or may in the future be) removed from the descriptions above).
-The feeding sub-funds may invest up to 30% or more of their respective Net Asset Values into any other collective investment scheme, as notified by us from time to time.
+Save for FABF, the feeding sub-funds may invest up to 30% or more of their respective Net Asset Values into any other collective investment scheme, as notified by us from time to time.
 We may, at all times, make direct investments in accordance with the feeding sub-fund's investment objective, focus and approach.